grafi-tt/sayhisort/README.md

 ### Searching unique keys

-This phase's overhead heavily depends on input data.
+Its overhead heavily depends on input data.
 If the data has unique keys slightly less that 2√N, it performs worst.

 Though it's hard to eliminate the bottleneck with no auxiliary buffer, only marginal performance drop is observed.
 On the `SqrtKey` benchmark, SayhiSort still performs par to `std::stable_sort` and outperforms other block merge sort implementations.

 ### Sorting blocks

-This phase also takes quite noticeable time.
+It takes quite noticeable time.

 Each of two sequences to merge, those length is len, are divided at most `sqrt(len) / sqrt(2)` blocks.
 The blocks are merged in-place by the algorithm based on selection-sort.
 The merge algorithm is similar to basic one used in merge sort, but it uses selection sort to search the smallest block in the left sequence.

 The algorithm is quite basic on block merge sort.
 Though some micro-optimizations were tried, the result had been inconclusive.
 Seemingly complex code is harmful due to register pressure.
 At now there is no idea for further speed-up.

-### Merge algorithm
+### Merging blocks

-This phase is the largest bottleneck.
+It's the most time-consuming routine.

 For the case data buffer is available, basically textbook merge algorithm is used.
 Current implementation applies [cross merge](https://github.com/scandum/quadsort#cross-merge) technique for optimization.